Camp Anniston (1) |

 (1862 - 1865), Decatur

 An unnamed Union redoubt with several supporting batteries and earthworks was located along the railroad to the bridge over the Tennessee River.
 Confederates attacked the town in 1864.
-Union defense line markers are located at the Old State Bank Building on Bank Street, at Bank and Vine Streets, and at Railroad and Lafayette Streets.
+Markers for the Union defense line are located at the Old State Bank Building on Bank Street, at Bank and Vine Streets, and at Railroad and Lafayette Streets.
 A Union advanced lunette was located at Moulton Street and 6th Ave. (no marker).
 A CSA advanced battery was located at Moulton Street and 10th Ave. (no marker).

-(1862 - 1865), Athens
+(1863 - 1865), Athens

 Sulphur Branch Trestle Fort